Get Real Photovoice: Mental Health at Work Matters

 • Take regular breaks.
 Walking outside in the fresh air can be very helpful.

-• Keep stress under control.
-Learn relaxation and deep breathing techniques.
+• Practice relaxation and breathing techniques.

-• Maintain healthy work/life balance
+• Maintain healthy work/life balance.

-• Eat well, be active, drink water and get enough sleep
+• Eat well, be active, drink water and get enough sleep.

 • If you are having trouble coping, talk to someone you trust.
 Get help from a health professional if you need it.
 There is no shame in asking for help.
+Visit the Mental Health Support page for a comprehensive list of mental health services nearby.

 Support Your Coworkers